 Why It Matters

 The federal Title X family planning program was established in 1970 under President Richard Nixon with bipartisan support from Congress.

 Title X provides free and low-cost birth control, contraception education, wellness exams, STD tests, cervical and breast cancer screenings, and other preventive reproductive health care.

-Over 4 million people with low incomes — including those who couldn’t otherwise afford health care services on their own — rely on Title X.
+Over 4 million people with low incomes rely on Title X. That includes people who are uninsured or underinsured, as well as those who couldn’t otherwise afford health care services on their own.

 Senior Policy Advisor at the Office of Global Affairs; Former Senior Policy Advisor for the Assistant Secretary for Health (HHS)Appointed: 6-6-2017